-Patrick Machado .
-Mr. Machado, age 56, has served as one of our directors since June 2014.
-Mr. Machado currently serves as a director of Adverum Biotechnologies, Inc., Arcus Biosciences, Inc. Principia Biopharma, Inc. and Turning Point Therapeutics, Inc., all of which are public biopharmaceutical companies.
-From September 2015 to April 2019, Mr. Machado served as a director of Scynexis, Inc. From June 2017 to February 2018, Mr. Machado served as a director of Axovant Sciences, Ltd. and from February 2018 to December 2018, he served as a director of Endocyte, Inc. From August 2016 to January 2018, Mr. Machado served as a director of Inotek Pharmaceuticals Corp.
-He is a co-founder of Medivation, Inc., a biopharmaceutical company, and served on its Board of Directors from April 2014 to September 2016, when Medivation, Inc. was acquired by Pfizer, Inc. Prior to his retirement in April 2014, Mr. Machado served as Medivation's Chief Financial Officer since its inception in September 2003 and as its Chief Business Officer since December 2009.
-From 1998 until 2001, Mr. Machado was employed by ProDuct Health, Inc., a privately-held medical device company, as Vice President, Chief Financial Officer and General Counsel from 1998 to 2000, and as Senior Vice President and Chief Financial Officer from 2000 to 2001.
-Mr. Machado received a J.D. from Harvard Law School and a B.A. and B.S. in German and Economics, respectively, from Santa Clara University.
+Patrick Machado.
+Mr. Machado, age 57, has served as one of our directors since June 2014.
+Mr. Machado also currently serves as board chair at Adverum Biotechnologies, Inc., and as a director at Turning Point Therapeutics, Inc., Arcus Biosciences, Inc., and Xenon Pharmaceuticals, Inc., all of which are publicly-traded biopharmaceutical companies, as well as at Roivant Sciences Ltd. and Turnstone Biologics, both of which are private biopharmaceutical companies.
+From June 2019 to September 2020, Mr. Machado served as a director of Principia Biopharma, Inc..
+From September 2015 to April 2019, Mr. Machado served as a director of Scynexis, Inc. From June 2017 to February 2018, Mr. Machado served as a director of Axovant Scients, Ltd. and from February 2018 to December 2018, he served as director of Endocyte, Inc. Mr. Machado is a co-founder of Medivation, Inc., a biopharmaceutical company, and served on its Board of Directors from April 2014 to September 2016.
+Prior to his retirement in April 2014, Mr. Machado served as Medivation's Chief Financial Officer since its inception in September 2003 and as its Chief Business Officer since December 2009.
+From 1998 until 2001, Mr. Machado was employed by ProDuct Health, Inc., a privately-held medical device company: as Vice President, Chief Financial Officer, and General Counsel from 1998 to 2000, and as Senior Vice President and Chief Financial Officer from 2000 to 2001.
+From 2001 until 2002, Mr. Machado served as a consultant to Cytyc Corporation, to assist with transitional matters related to Cytyc Corporation's acquisition of ProDuct Health, Inc. Mr. Machado received a J.D. from Harvard Law School and a B.A. and a B.S. in German and Economics, respectively, from Santa Clara University.
 Our Board of Directors believes that Mr. Machado's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.

 Fred A. Middleton.
-Mr. Middleton, age 70, has served as a member of our Board of Directors since March 2018.
-Since 1987, Mr. Middleton has served as a Managing Director of Sanderling Ventures, where he has worked for 30 years as an investor, management team member and board member in over 20 new biomedical ventures built in Sanderling's venture investment portfolios.
-During his time at Sanderling, Mr. Middleton was a first round investor in Regeneron Pharmaceuticals and served as a board member for 10 years and as the company's CFO during its initial public offering in 1991.
-Mr. Middleton recently served as Vice Chairman and Chief Business Officer of Altor Biosciences, where he helped raise over \$100 million for clinical trials development and its subsequent acquisition of NantCell, Inc. (now Immunity-Bio).
-Earlier in his career, from 1978 through 1984, Mr. Middleton served as the third original member of the Genentech management team as its Chief Financial Officer.
-Mr. Middleton currently serves on the Board of Directors of Viacyte, Inc., Lineagen, Inc., Glycomine, Inc., and TheraVida, Inc., privately-held companies.
-During the past five years, Mr. Middleton holds a B.S. in chemistry from the Massachusetts Institute of Technology and an MBA with Distinction from the Harvard Business School.
+Mr. Middleton, age 71, has served as one of our directors since March 2018.
+He currently serves as a Managing Director of Sanderling Ventures, where he has worked for 30 years as an investor, management team member and director in over 25 new biomedical ventures built in Sanderling's venture investment portfolios since 1988.
+During his time at Sanderling, Mr. Middleton served as Vice Chairman and Chief Business Officer of Altor Biosciences, where he helped raise over \$100 million for clinical trials development and its subsequent acquisition by immunityBio, Inc. Mr. Middleton was a first round investor in Regeneron Pharmaceuticals and served as a board member and as the company's CFO during its initial public offering in 1991.
+Earlier in his career, Mr. Middleton served as the third original member of the Genentech management team as its Chief Financial Officer from 1978-2004.
+Mr. Middleton currently serves on the Board of Directors of Viacyte, Inc., HCW Biologics, Inc., and TheraVida, Inc., all privately-held companies.
+During the past five years, Mr. Middleton had previously served on the board of Endocyte, Inc., and Stereotaxis, Inc., both of which are publicly-traded biopharmaceutical companies.
+Mr. Middleton holds a B.S. in chemistry from the Massachusetts Institute of Technology and an MBA with Distinction from the Harvard Business School.
 Our Board of Directors believes that Mr. Middleton's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.